petemiron/nats-streaming-server/deploy/packer/README.md

 ## Usage

-Clone the repository:

-    $ git clone https://github.com/kaorimatz/packer-templates && cd packer-templates

-Build a machine image from the template in the repository:
+Build a local NATS machine image from the template in the repository:

 ```
 packer build -only=virtualbox-iso ubuntu-16.04-amd64.json